JuanAxway/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_virtualize_web.md

 You can view the usage of published frontend APIs that has been granted access to external organizations and their applications, as well as the access granted date.

-**Making a dependency view query via HTTP client.**
+**Making a dependency view query via HTTP client**

 Make the following query `GET/proxies/{id}/apiacces`, it should return two Objects for every organization described as follows:

 **Object 1 - Organization**

 * `organizationName`”: The name of the external organization accessing the API being queried.
-* “`organizationId`”: The organization ID.
+* `organizationId`: The organization ID.
-* “`createdOn`”: The date from which API access has been granted to the organization.
+* `createdOn`: The date from which API access has been granted to the organization.

 **Object 2 - Applications**

-* “`applications`”: An array displaying the organization’s applications using the API.
+* `applications`: An array displaying the organization’s applications using the API.
-* “`applicationName`”: The name of the application.
+* `applicationName`: The name of the application.
-* “`applicationId`”: The application ID.
+* `applicationId`: The application ID.
-* “`organizationId`”: The organization where the application belongs to.
+* `organizationId`: The organization where the application belongs to.
-* “`createdOn`”: The date from which API access has been granted to the application.
+* `createdOn`: The date from which API access has been granted to the application.

 Sample extract of a successful query bellow: